Police: 2 pedestrians struck by 2 separate vehicles on same street in Haverhill

 HAVERHILL, MASS.
-(WHDH) - Haverhill police launched an investigation after two separate cars struck two pedestrians on the same street just minutes apart from each other Monday night.
+(WHDH) - Haverhill police launched an investigation after two different cars struck two pedestrians on the same street just minutes apart Monday night.

 The unrelated crashes happened just after 8 p.m. at Main Street and Fifth Avenue, according to police.

-One driver stayed on the scene and was cooperative, while the second driver took off, police added.

-Both people hit were rushed to the hospital, with one victim suffering from serious injuries.
+The first victim, a 24-year-old, was rushed to Lawrence General Hospital before being flown to a Boston hospital with serious injuries.
+Their current condition is unknown.

-An employee at a nearby 7-Eleven says that man had just left his store.
+An employee at a nearby 7-Eleven says the seriously injured man had just left his store.

 “So I run out with the phone, I called 911 and ran out and I discovered it was him on the ground,” she recalled.
 “He was hit by a car and hurt very badly.”